solarslurpi/GrowBuddies/docs/gus.md

 Setup Options
 :::
-- Click Save, the Write to install the Rasp Pi OS Lite OS with the options you entered.
+- Click Save to install the Rasp Pi OS Lite OS with the options you entered.

 - Remove the SD card from the reader.
 - Insert the microSD into the Raspberry Pi.